Rugby union in Namibia: South African competitions

 After the demise of the competition after the 2015 season, the Welwitschias participated in the First Division of the Currie Cup competition, as well as the replacement competition for the Vodacom Cup, the Rugby Challenge, launched in 2017.
 However, prior to the 2018 Currie Cup First Division, a lot of teams were struggling financially.
 The Welwitschias were informed that they would have to pay the travel costs for teams travelling to games in Windhoek, but — after initial reports indicated that they raised the money with the help of World Rugby — they could not raise the required funds and announced their withdrawal from the competition.

-MTC Premier League
+NRU Premier League

-The MTC Premier League is Namibia's national rugby league and is contested by eleven sides from all over Namibia.
-The current MTC Premier League teams for the 2016 season are:
+The NRU Premier League is Namibia's national rugby league and is contested by nine sides from all over Namibia.
+The current NRU Domestic League teams are: